napatech/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 (e.g. through a call to ``rte_malloc``) or indirectly (through data structure-specific allocation API's such as ``rte_ring_create``).

-Since there is no way DPDK can verify whether memory are is available or valid, this responsibility falls on the shoulders of the user.
+Since there is no way DPDK can verify whether memory is available or valid, this responsibility falls on the shoulders of the user.
 All multiprocess synchronization is also user's responsibility, as well as ensuring  that all calls to add/attach/detach/remove memory are done in the correct order.
 It is